Use this Online Cost Per Hire Calculator to get the desired metric in just a few clicks or download a free template in Excel.

-The joining cost includes all expenses made on the candidate for the purpose of joining the organization.
-It includes the medical examination, training of candidates and other expenses.
+The joining cost includes all expenses made on the candidate to join the organization.
+It includes the medical examination, training of candidates, and other expenses.

 Joining Cost Per Candidate = Medical Examination Expenses + Training Expenses + Other Expenses / No .of Candidates Recruited

 7. Miscellaneous Cost

 Miscellaneous costs include the cost incurred to conduct the background checks on the candidates and confirming the references provided by the candidates.